Create lasting love --- the Relationship Package

 Alisa's dating and relationship courses are outlined in a five-stage, skill-development program.
 Stage 0: Laying a solid foundation focuses on everything you need to know and do to create a secure foundation for you and your relationships.
 Stage 1: The first six weeks of dating focuses on everything you need to get dates, manage rejection, avoid common dating traps, identify the potentially abusive and manipulative, create meaningful connections, and secure the interest of the opposite sex (Stage 1 is not included in the Relationship Package).
 Stage 2: Pre-exclusive focuses on helping you to have fun, get to know them better, ensure safety and compatibility, and establish trust before becoming exclusive.
 Stage 3: Creating secure attachments focuses on the essential steps and behaviors you and your partner will need to create and maintain deep and secure connections or bridge communication issues.
 Stage 4: Solving problems as a couple focuses on basic and critical skills for resolving problems, repairing relationships, maintaining a high level of positives, and overcoming specific challenges that stress relationships.
 Stage 5: Engagement to marriage prepares you for the upcoming challenges and blessings of marriage, as well as ensuring sexual satisfaction and emotional fulfillment.
 See below for more details.

-Yes.
 Most singles struggle with many fears (such as not being good enough, rejection, failure, abandonment, being used, lied to cheated on, abused, or being unable to have what other's have, etc.).
 The best antidote to fear is faith in true principles.
 You will find it easier to create a secure attachment pattern if you're grounded to something lasting, such as faith in yourself, your future, the goodness of the opposite sex, and/or the love of God.
 If you struggle, like many other singles, to have faith in any or all of these, don't worry.
 This program will build on the faith that you have.
 This program is not a highly religious program.
 There are a few references to the Bible, and these are provided to demonstrate that God is a loving being who's invested in His children, their happiness, their relationships, and the success of their families.
 Anyone from a religious background (or not) that supports a loving view of God, and an adherence to basic moral values, will find Alisa's faith-based principles to be in alignment with theirs.
 Since faith is the primary principle, Alisa is not attempting to pursued others to a specific religious affiliation.
 If you do not believe in God, focusing on the principles Alisa teaches and having faith in them will also have powerful effect since all of her materials are grounded in real-life observations and foundational concepts from her years of education and experience as a dating coach and marriage counselor.
 Alisa is Christian who has confidence that all people are able to discern for themselves what feels true and right for them.
 It is Alisa's hope that Christians, Jews, Muslims, Hindus, or any other spiritually-minded or morally-focused group will find her principles to be supportive of their values as they pursue lasting love.

-How will Stage 0: Laying a solid foundation help you?
+How Stage 0: Laying a solid foundation will help you.

 Do you find yourself doing most of the work in your relationships?
 Do you struggle to express your feelings, needs, or opinions?
 Do you analyze and worry about the best way to handle situations?
 Are you primarily concerned about getting and keeping a relationship?